Japanese cryptology from the 1500s to Meiji

+Japanese cryptology has a documented history extending from cipher systems associated with Japan's feudal period to organized military cryptographic and cryptanalytic practices in the early 20th century.
+Historical examples include a substitution cipher associated with the Uesugi clan, and cooperation between the Imperial Japanese Army and Polish cryptologists during the 1920s.

+Uesugi cipher

-The cipher system that the Uesugi are said to have used is a simple substitution usually known as a Polybius square or "checkerboard."
-The i-ro-ha alphabet contains forty-eight letters, so a seven-by-seven square is used, with one of the cells left blank.
-The rows and columns are labeled with a number or a letter.
-In the table below, the numbers start in the top left, as does the i-ro-ha alphabet.
-In practice these could start in any corner.
+The cipher system that the Uesugi are said to have used is a simple substitution cipher known as a Polybius square, or "checkerboard."
+The i-ro-ha alphabet contains forty-eight letters, requiring a seven-by-seven square with one cell left blank.
+The rows and columns are labeled with numbers or letters.
+In the example below, both the numbering and the i-ro-ha alphabet begin in the upper-left corner.